 - (a) An ISSC Consumer Education Program targeted toward individuals who consume raw oysters and whose health condition(s) increase their risk for Vibrio vulnificus infection.
 The Education Program's objectives will be 1) to increase the target audience's awareness that eating raw, untreated oysters can be life-threatening to them, and; 2) to change the at-risk group's oyster-eating behavior, i.e., to reduce or stop eating raw, untreated oysters.
-The ISSC Vibrio Management Committee and the Vibrio vulnificus Education Subcommittee will evaluate Year 2001 survey results and compare them with the Year 2003 or 2004 survey results determine the effectiveness in meeting the two objectives of the Vv education effort: (1) Show 40% increase in awareness of risk from Vv; and (2) Show 15% increase in at-risk consumers no longer eating raw oysters while minimizing impacts to non-at-risk consumer raw oyster consumption. - (i) The Consumer Education Program will focus educational efforts in California, Florida, Louisiana and Texas.
-The Education Program will make educational materials available to additional states upon request. - (ii) Educational approaches will emphasize partnerships with health and advocacy organizations, and include dissemination of printed materials, posting materials on the Internet, broadcast of television spots, press releases, and other measures deemed effective such as the USDA Physician Notification Program. - (iii) Survey assessments at the state level shall be used as a means of assessing the baseline knowledge and effectiveness of educational interventions. - (b) Administration of a survey to determine the current Vibrio vulnificus disease reporting and education in each state. - (c) Creation of a working group to work cooperatively with local, state, and federal agencies and programs to assist in the collection of environmental and epidemiological data to further expand on the current information available.
-A coordinator may be utilized to facilitate the activities of this working group to develop standardized collection of environmental and epidemiological information from harvest to consumer. - (d) Industry-implemented post-harvest controls to reduce Vibrio vulnificus levels in oyster shellstock which may include: time-temperature, post harvest treatment (i.e. hydrostatic pressure, cool pasteurization, IQF, and irradiation--pending approval), rapid chilling and other emerging technologies. - (e) Pursuit of ISSC options such as industry education and communication; FDA label incentives; PHT specific growing area classifications; targeted time/temperature assessment by FDA during annual shellfish program evaluations; assistance, as necessary, for the further study and possible implementation of dockside icing to investigate its effects on shelf life and variations in the effectiveness of the method as a result of seasonal and regional differences and incentives to add refrigeration capacity to harvest vessels.
-The goal will be to provide incentives necessary to post-harvest treat 20 25 percent of all oysters intended for the raw, half-shell market during the months of May through September harvested from a Source
+The ISSC Vibrio Management Committee and the Vibrio vulnificus Education Subcommittee will assist evaluate Year 2001 survey results will be and compared to them with the Year 2003 or 2004 survey results to demonstrate that determine the effectiveness in meeting the two objectives of the Vv education effort: (1) Show 40% increase in awareness of risk from Vv; and (2) Show 15% increase in at-risk consumers no longer eating raw oysters while minimizing impacts to non-at-risk consumer raw oyster consumption. in the development and oversight for this program. - (i) The Consumer Education Program will focus educational efforts in the Core Reporting States California, Florida, Louisiana and Texas.
+The Education Program will make educational materials available to additional states upon request. - (ii) Educational approaches will emphasize partnerships with health and advocacy organizations, and include dissemination of printed materials, posting materials on the Internet, broadcast of television spots, press releases, and other measures deemed effective such as the USDA Physician Notification Program. - (iii) Survey assessments at the state level shall be used as a means of assessing the baseline knowledge and effectiveness of educational interventions. - (b) Administration of a survey to determine the current Vibrio vulnificus disease reporting and education in each state;